jrkerns/pylinac/docs/source/flatsym.rst

 * The module is only meant for photon analysis at the moment (there are sometimes different equations for electrons for the same definition name).
-* The image should be near perpendicular/normal to the image edge; this actually won't cause the module to fail, but may invalidate the results' accuracy.
-Accounting for angle may come in a future version if the community asks for it.
+* Analysis is limited to normal/parallel directions.
+Thus if the image is rotated there is no way to account for it other than rotating the image before analysis.

 **Analysis**

-* *Determine the profile position* - If the profile position determination is left to the automatic analysis, the row and column image sums are analyzed for the center of the FWHM.
-These then determine the location, either crossplane, inplane, or both.
-If the values are explicitly passed in, these values are used directly (or converted from a fraction).
-* *Extract profiles* - With the positions known, profile(s) are extracted and analyzed according to the method specified (see :ref:`analysis_definitions`).
+* *Extract profiles* - With the positions given, profiles are extracted and analyzed according to the method specified (see :ref:`analysis_definitions`).
 For symmetry calculations that operate around the CAX, the CAX must first be determined, which is the center of the FWHM of the profile.

 API Documentation
 -----------------

-.. autoclass:: pylinac.flatsym.BeamImage
+.. autoclass:: pylinac.flatsym.FlatSym
     :no-show-inheritance:

+.. autofunction:: pylinac.flatsym.flatness_varian

+.. autofunction:: pylinac.flatsym.flatness_elekta

+.. autofunction:: pylinac.flatsym.symmetry_point_difference

+.. autofunction:: pylinac.flatsym.symmetry_pdq_iec